 court, became chief judge in 1947, and served until 1964.
 In his opinions he refrained from judicial activism and

 tried to balance law, congressional intent, and his own concept of quality, which was deeply rooted in his Texas

 heritage.
 As a judicial administrator he helped reestablish the Court of Claims as a constitutional court and

 supervised the construction of a new courthouse.
 From 1964 until his death he served as senior judge.
 Jones

 was a devout Methodist who contributed generously to religious causes and provided scholarships at many

 Texas universities.
 He died in Amarillo on March 4, 1976.

-Judge Jones made many contributions over his lifetime to the Valley View United Methodist Church of which his
+Judge Jones made many contributions over his lifetime to the Valley View United Methodist Church of which

-are still in use today.
+chairs that are still in use today.